libremap/libremap-api/doc-install.md

 3. Copy `couch.json.example` to `couch.json` and configure your CouchDB server there.
 4. Push the CouchDB design document to your server (for example the `dev` target in `config.json`) by running ```grunt push --couch dev```.

-## Repication
+## Replication

 We would like to see more communities sharing their data with other communities.
-To set up a replication a new document has to be added to the automaticaly generated database **_replicator**:
+A one-shot replication can be carried out through CouchDB's web interface Futon (*Tools* -> *Replicator*).
+In order to set up a persistent replication, a new document has to be added to the automaticaly generated database **_replicator**:

 ```
 {